Convention of 1833: Preparations for delivery

 The third group of residents believed that the convention, like its predecessor, was illegal.
 Under their interpretation of the laws, only the state legislature could petition the Mexican Congress for such a drastic change.
 Austin argued that the laws meant that no one could petition on behalf of the people unless the people had been consulted, and the convention served as that consultation.
 The meetings ended with no agreement on how to proceed.
-Astin wrote that "the people here agree in substance with the rest of Texas, but differ as to the manner, and will express no opinion for, nor against."
+Austin wrote that "the people here agree in substance with the rest of Texas, but differ as to the manner, and will express no opinion for, nor against."

 Seguin declined to accompany Austin.
 Miller also withdrew.
 Texas was in the throes of a cholera epidemic, and Miller, a physician, felt that it his duty to stay and tend the sick.
 Austin then visited Goliad but was unable to attract any more Tejano support.
 He chose to go to Mexico City alone; he had visited several times and had established a good reputation among government officials.
 Although he was warned that his reception would likely be poor, he ignored suggestions to delay his journey.